fgx/fgx-terrain/readme.md

 For tiles above level 7 there will be simple procedures that interpolate data from large (perhaps 2048 x 2048 pixels) height maps and produce the desired data at run time.
 A preliminary version of the interpolator function can be viewed in the [FGx Plane Spotter]( https://github.com/fgx/fgx-plane-spotter/ ) app.

-Sample of these procedurs in a variety of languages will be made available.
+Sample of these procedurs in a variety of languages such as written in Python, GO, or C will be made available.

+The height data embedded in the images can be used for a variety of purposes.
+The use cases for this data include

+* Building 3D Globes
+* Building flat maps that have altitude
+* Ascertaining the altitude of any airport or determining the rise and fall of a bicycle ride
+* Assisting the calculation of the insolation or a building or area
+* Assisting with land use planning
+* Making geological features more apparent or visible

 ## Issues & Notes